 From there, we cut to a quick training montage where Wasabi, Fredzilla, Honey Lemon and GoGo Tomago are sharpening their superpowered skills over at Fred’s mansion.
 Hiro and Baymax arrive late as he explains that the reason for their tardiness was that he was looking for Dr. Callaghan.
 He explains that he used Baymax’s scanners to comb over the city before picking up a signal from an offshore island which contains an old facility.

 Our heroes make their way out to the abandoned building where they come across the central hub and discover a pair of gigantic portals (one looking more complete than the other).
-Hiro then comes across a still-active computer console which contains the experiments files for a past venture called “Project: Silent Sparrow”.
+Hiro then comes across a still-active computer console which contains the experimental files for a past venture called “Project: Silent Sparrow”.
 Upon activating its video file, it shows a young girl named Abigail who’s going to test an upcoming experiment as it’s revealed that she’s actually Dr. Robert Callaghan’s daughter.
 From there, a group of military officials are on hand to witness “the moment of the century”.

 Chapter 6: “For Abigail” opens with Dr. Callaghan giving a quick demonstration on what his portals can do as he grabs the general’s hat and throws it into the gateway.
 A short time later, it flies out through the portal on the opposite side.
 Robert explains that he’s been developing a brand new mode of teleportation by creating artificial wormholes that’ll connect to form a “time-space tunnel” and thus allow mankind to embark on “instantaneous travel” throughout the world and even the vastness of outer space.
 With the military personnel impressed, Robert then informs them that he’s already gone through numerous tests on animals with all of them performing flawlessly.
 Now, he’s ready to conduct a human trial as he confidently preps Abigail for the upcoming experiment.
 As such, the procedure gets underway with her getting launched into the wormhole.